Roger McGuinn: Post-Byrds

 After the break-up of The Byrds, McGuinn released several solo albums throughout the 1970s.
-In 1973 he collaborated with Bob Dylan on songs for the sound track of the Sam Peckinpah movie Pat Garrett and Billy the Kid including "Knockin' on Heaven's Door".
-He toured with Bob Dylan in 1975 and 1976 as part of Dylan's Rolling Thunder Revue, cancelling a planned tour of his own in order to participate.
+In 1973 he collaborated with Bob Dylan on songs for the soundtrack of the Sam Peckinpah movie Pat Garrett and Billy the Kid including "Knockin' on Heaven's Door".
+He toured with Dylan in 1975 and 1976 as part of Dylan's Rolling Thunder Revue, cancelling a planned tour of his own in order to participate.
 In late 1975, he played guitar on the track titled "Ride the Water" on Bo Diddley's The 20th Anniversary of Rock 'n' Roll all-star album.
 In 1976, he released the album Cardiff Rose where he worked with Mick Ronson.

 In 1977, he released an LP titled Thunderbyrd, which was also the name of his contemporaneous band.
 Other members included future John Mayall & the Bluesbreakers and Fleetwood Mac guitarist Rick Vito, future Poco bassist Charlie Harrison and drummer Greg Thomas.

 In 1977, McGuinn joined fellow ex-Byrds Gene Clark and Chris Hillman to form McGuinn, Clark & Hillman.
 The trio recorded an album with Capitol Records in 1979.
 They performed on many TV rock shows, including repeated performances on The Midnight Special, where they played both new material and Byrds hits.
 McGuinn's "Don't You Write Her Off" reached No. 33 in April 1979.
 While some believe that the slick production and disco rhythms didn't flatter the group, it sold well enough to generate a follow-up.
 McGuinn, Clark and Hillman's second release was to have been a full group effort entitled "City", but Clark's unreliability and drug problems resulted in the billing change on their next LP City to "Roger McGuinn and Chris Hillman, featuring Gene Clark".